 Stories like Mathis' lost Warby Parker glasses are uncommon, but so are the outsized reactions, which is what makes going above and beyond worthwhile.

 Great service brings great returns.

 When companies go above and beyond for their customers, people notice—and are eager to share their experiences with friends and family.

 With a simple tweet or a Facebook post, the world can immediately see how a company is making their customers happy.
 At FullStory, we love to go above and beyond and relish our customer's appreciation.

-Meanwhile, FullStory search and session replay opens a window through which you can understand the customer experience in such a way that surprise and delight come naturally.
+Meanwhile, session replay can help you understand the customer experience in such a way that surprise and delight come naturally.
 Keep tabs on your power users, reach out proactively to customers, or find the customers located where you happen to be traveling and see if you can drop off some swag.

 Do you have any favorite customer service experiences?
 We'd love to hear them, whether it's something you witnessed or something that happened to you.
 Tell us your story, or what you think about the stories here, in the comments below.